Autoclave: In medicine

 Because damp heat is used, heat-labile products (such as some plastics) cannot be sterilized this way or they will melt.
 Paper and other products that may be damaged by steam must also be sterilized another way.
 In all autoclaves, items should always be separated to allow the steam to penetrate the load evenly.

+Many procedures today employ single-use items rather than sterilizable, reusable items.
+This first happened with hypodermic needles, but today many surgical instruments (such as forceps, needle holders, and scalpel handles) are commonly single-use rather than reusable items (see waste autoclave).

 Autoclaving is often used to sterilize medical waste prior to disposal in the standard municipal solid waste stream.
-This application has become more common as an alternative to incineration due to environmental and health concerns raised because of the combustion by-products emitted by incinerators, especially from the small units which were commonly operated at individual hospitals.
-Incineration or a similar thermal oxidation process is still generally mandated for pathological waste and other very toxic or infectious medical waste.
+This application has become more common as an alternative to incineration due to environmental and health concerns about the combustion by-products emitted by incinerators, especially from the small units which were commonly operated at individual hospitals.
+Incineration or a similar thermal oxidation process is still often mandated for pathological waste and other very toxic or infectious medical waste.
 For liquid waste, an effluent decontamination system is the equivalent hardware.

-In dentistry, autoclaves provide sterilization of dental instruments.

 In most of the industrialized world medical-grade autoclaves are regulated medical devices.
 Many medical-grade autoclaves are therefore limited to running regulator-approved cycles.
 Because they are optimized for continuous hospital use, they favor rectangular designs, require demanding maintenance regimens, and are costly to operate.
 (A properly calibrated medical-grade autoclave uses thousands of gallons of water each day, independent of task, with correspondingly high electric power consumption.)

 In research

-Autoclaves used in education, research, biomedical research, pharmaceutical research and industrial settings (often called "research-grade" autoclaves) are used to sterilize lab instruments, glassware, culture media, and liquid media.
-Research-grade autoclaves are increasingly used in these settings where efficiency, ease-of-use, and flexibility are at a premium.
+Autoclaves are used in research and education to sterilize lab instruments and glassware, process waste loads prior to disposal, prepare culture media and liquid media, and artificially age materials for testing.
+They play a prominent role in biomedical research, pharmaceutical research, and industrial R&D. Research autoclaves display a wide range of designs and sizes, and may be tailored to their use and load type.
+Common variations include either a cylindrical or square pressure chamber, air- or water-cooling systems, air-ballast systems (to prevent burst containers or boil-over when sterilizing liquids), and vertically or horizontally opening chamber doors (which may be electrically or manually powered).
 Research-grade autoclaves may be configured for "pass-through" operation.
 This makes it possible to maintain absolute isolation between "clean" and potentially contaminated work areas.
 Pass-through research autoclaves are especially important in BSL-3 or BSL-4 facilities.

-Research-grade autoclaves—which are not approved for use in sterilizing instruments that will be directly used on humans—are primarily designed for efficiency, flexibility, and ease-of-use.
-They display a wide range of designs and sizes, and are frequently tailored to their use and load type.
-Common variations include either a cylindrical or square pressure chamber, air- or water-cooling systems, and vertically or horizontally opening chamber doors (which may be electrically or manually powered).

-In 2016, the Office of Sustainability at the University of California, Riverside (UCR) conducted a study of autoclave efficiency in their genomics and entomology research labs, tracking several units' power and water consumption.
-They found that, even when functioning within intended parameters, the medical-grade autoclaves used in their research labs were each consuming 700 gallons of water and 90 kWh of electricity per day (1,134MWh of electricity and 8.8 million gallons of water total), because they consumed energy and water continuously, even when not in use.
-UCR's research-grade autoclaves performed the same tasks with equal effectiveness, but used 83% less energy and 97% less water.